reactive-python/reactpy/docs/source/about/contributor-guide.rst

 Running The Tests
 -----------------

-The test suite for IDOM uses Nox_ and NPM_ in order to validate:
+The test suite for IDOM is executed with Nox_.
+The suite covers:

 1. Server-side Python code with PyTest_